Genseishin Justirisers: Genseishin Juu Riser

-Debuted in Episode 8 where Ken Riser have problems dealing with a monster that excels in ranged combat, Riser Gant remembered the paper that he read from Mio about the Seishinjuus and realized that he can summon his own Seishinjuu to match up with the firepower of the enemy.
-Juu Riser is the combined form of Kouki and Riseross where the body of Kouki splits into two to become the legs and upper torso with Riseross flips over to form the central body and its legs becoming the arms of the combined mecha, finishing it with the tail of Riseross becoming the horn cannon of Juu Riser.
-In this form, Riser Gant becomes the main pilot within the cockpit of Riseross.
+Debuted in Episode 8 where Ken Riser cannot defeat the enemy in close combat, Shinya (Riser Gant) remembered that he has a Seishinjuu that can defeat the enemy in ranged combat.
+Juu Riser is the combined form of Kouki and Riseross where the body of Kouki splits into two to become the legs and upper torso with Riseross flips over to form the central body and its legs becoming the arms of the combined mecha, finishing it with Riseross' tail becoming the horn cannon of Juu Riser.
+In this form, Riser Gant becomes the main pilot within Riseross' cockpit, with Glen at his left side and Kageri at his right side.

 Juu Riser is designed to be less mobile in movement, but is advantageous when defense and firepower is needed to take out giant enemies, in which this Genseishin has plenty of.
 As a mobile fortress type of Genseishin, it possesses a pair of Riser Cannons for artillery firing, the main weapon "Chigenhou Riser Buster" derived from Riseross' tail cannon for heavier blasts, and a powerful pair of claws derived from the legs of Riseross called Magna Grasper which can be used to deliver powerful slashes or perform a spinning slash.

 Its artillery finisher Thunder Burst delivers savage blows of destruction to enemies through firing of all its ranged weapons simultaneously.